 Pears contain good amounts of vitamins and minerals your body needs to stay healthy and fit.
 Pears are rich fiber in calcium, fol-ate, iron, potassium, magnesium, and vitamins C, E and K. Therefore, Pears control diabetic lower sugar level.

-Apples are good for diabetes patient because it has vitamin c & fiver.
+Green Apples are good for diabetes patient because it has vitamin c & fiver.
 Fiber may also help improve fullness and cause weight loss while lowering blood sugar levels and boosting digestive function.
 The antioxidant effect of flavonoids in apples may protect cells from damage in the pancreas, an organ responsible for secreting insulin in response to extra sugar in the blood.

 Kiwi Rich in vitamin C, kiwi increases the body’s disease fighting abilities and immunity which are a food for diabetics.
 Containing vitamin E, kiwi is also rich in antioxidants and hence forms a great diet plan for diabetes.